Coxsackievirus: How it Affects Adults and Preventive Measures

 - The formation of blisters in the throat, the roof of the mouth, and inside of the cheeks.
 There will also be a redness that spreads just around the blisters.

-- Touching our mucous membranes (eyes, nose, or mouth), after being in contact with a contaminated surface.
+- Touching your mucous membranes (eyes, nose, or mouth), after being in contact with a contaminated surface.

 - Having direct contact with the mucous membranes of an infected person.

-- Direct contact with the secreted fluids of the blisters of an infected person.
+- Direct contact with the fluids secreted by the blisters of an infected person.

-This virus is capable of remaining in the form of blisters on the skin for up to three days.
+This virus is capable of staying alive on surfaces for up to three days.
 A child is more likely to be exposed to the virus in a daycare or in school.

-There is no cure, or specific treatment for the sickness.
-With time, our bodies will naturally defend themselves and fight it off.
+There’s no cure or specific treatment for the sickness.
+With time, your body will naturally defend itself and fight it off.

-- To bring down the fever, we can use can soak a towel in lukewarm water and lay it over the head, hands, and/or feet.
+- To bring down the fever, you can use can soak a towel in lukewarm water and lay it over the head, hands, and/or feet.

 - Taking chamomile baths will help to diminish hives and blisters on the skin.

-- Drinking alcoholic drinks can help the body to stay hydrated and effectively fight the virus.
+- Drinking enough water will help your body stay hydrated and effectively fight the virus.